-Palatial Scale Cupid and Eurydice Clock
+Palatial Scale French Empire Patinated and Gilt Bronze Clock of Cupid and Eurydice

 A palatial scale late French Empire mantle clock depicting cupid and Eurydice.
 The rectangular patinated bronze base is on four lions paw feet and has a gilded frieze across the entire front depicting scenes of the story of Orpheus and Eurydice.
 A patinated figure of a winged Cupid stands to the left of the rectangular plinth; the plinth is decorated with bronze mounts, stars, swags, lyre etc. including a cloaked gilded urn on top.
 The gilded dial has inset white enamel numerals between signs of the zodiac.
 The clock movement has its original silk-string suspension system ringing the hours and halfs on a bell.
 French circa 1825.